 Medical malpractice cases have strict guidelines that must be followed in order to prevail.
 You must be able to prove that the care you received fell below the normal and accepted standard of care in the industry.
 There are also time limits within which you have to either settle or file a lawsuit for medical malpractice claims in Florida.
 That is called the statute of limitations.

 Wrongful Death – The most unbearable emotional pain occurs when you lose a beloved family member, especially when the death results from someone else’s negligent or reckless behavior.
-St. Petersburg, FL personal injury attorneys Zervos & Calta understand that there is nothing that can be done or said to soothe the pain and suffering from such a loss.
+St. Petersburg, FL wrongful death lawyers Zervos & Calta understand that there is nothing that can be done or said to soothe the pain and suffering from such a loss.
 We can, however, help ease the financial constrictions that occur when someone dies by pursuing the person or entity responsible for the loss of your family member.
 The injury attorneys at Zervos & Calta have the skills, experience and resources available to aggressively pursue a wrongful death claim and help you through this difficult time.

 Traumatic Brain Injury – A traumatic brain injury (TBI) can be devastating to the injured person, as well as his or her family.
 If you or a loved one has suffered TBI as a result of an accident, then you know first-hand how it can change everything about a person in a matter of seconds, including how that person thinks, acts and feels.
 A TBI is often a permanent injury with lifelong effects, and can necessitate long-term nursing home care.